-Republican Dunleavy leads Begich in Alaska governor’s race
+Republican Dunleavy defeats Begich in Alaska governor’s race

 - A night of firsts: Historic results of Election Day 2018

-Dunleavy was the presumed front-runner for much of the race, which, until mid-October, included Gov. Bill Walker.

 Walker, an independent, ended his campaign days after Lt.
 Gov. Byron Mallott resigned over what Walker described as an inappropriate overture to a woman.
-Walker, who was elected with Democratic support in 2014, said he voted for Begich.
-Walker said he worried that Dunleavy would unravel some of his major policies, such as expanding Medicaid to cover more lower-income Alaskans.
+Walker, who with Democratic support defeated Republican Gov. Sean Parnell in 2014, said he voted for Begich.
+Walker said he worried that Dunleavy would unravel some of his major policies, such as expanding Medicaid.

+In a tweet, Walker congratulated Dunleavy “for earning the responsibility of becoming Alaska’s next Governor.”
+He said he and his team stood ready to guarantee a smooth transition.

-Begich is a former Anchorage mayor and one-term U.S. senator.
-For much of the campaign, there was angst among some Democrats and independents who feared he and Walker would split the vote and hand the race to Dunleavy.
+For much of the campaign, there was angst among some Democrats and independents who feared Begich and Walker would split the vote and hand the race to Dunleavy.

-Begich said he had momentum heading into Tuesday’s election but worried voters might be confused since Walker’s name remained on the ballot.
-Walker quit the campaign after the deadline to withdraw had passed.

-Initial results showed Walker receiving a small percentage of the votes tallied.
+Walker’s name remained on the ballot since he quit the campaign after the deadline to withdraw had passed.
+Results tallied so far showed Walker receiving a small percentage of votes.

+Meanwhile, Republicans on Wednesday, rushed to claim control of the Alaska House, which would be a significant gain for the GOP.
+However, the House speaker, Democrat Bryce Edgmon, called the move premature, with one race for House seat tight.

-Dunleavy cast himself as tough on crime, saying public safety would be a top priority.
+Crime was a major issue in the governor’s race, and Dunleavy said public safety would be a top priority.
 He called for reduced spending and limiting the growth of government, though he was criticized for not offering many details on what he would cut.

 He also said he supported a full payout of the check Alaskans receive from the state’s oil-wealth fund, the Alaska Permanent Fund, and paying Alaskans the amount they missed out on when annual checks were capped.
 Preliminary budget estimates suggest that could cost $4.3 billion.
 The payout has been limited since 2016 amid a state budget deficit.

-Begich called Dunleavy’s dividend proposal a ploy for votes that could threaten the long-term future of the program.
-Walker called it irresponsible.
+Begich, a former U.S. senator, called Dunleavy’s dividend proposal a ploy for votes that could threaten the long-term future of the program.
 But Dunleavy countered his proposal was a way to help restore Alaskans’ trust in state government.

-Oil prices, which were in freefall when Walker took office in 2014 and hit as low at $26 a barrel in early 2016, have moderated, jumping above $80 a barrel at points this fall.
+Oil prices, which were in freefall when Walker took office and hit as low at $26 a barrel in early 2016, have moderated, generally lingering above $70 a barrel so far this fiscal year.
 But paying a full dividend at current prices would leave a budget gap and could limit the state’s ability to repay the billions of dollars in reserves the Legislature went through to help plug the deficit, said David Teal, a legislative fiscal analyst.

 Dunleavy argues that Alaskans should get a say via vote before any changes to the dividend program are made.

-Dividend checks are paid using permanent fund earnings, which lawmakers this year also began using for government expenses, setting the stage for a political fight over the checks.
+Dividend checks are paid using permanent fund earnings, which lawmakers this year also began using for government expenses.

-Begich and Dunleavy differed on a ballot initiative that failed Tuesday.
+Begich and Dunleavy differed on a ballot measure that failed Tuesday.
 Supporters said the measure would protect salmon habitat while opponents said it could hamper development.
 Begich supported the initiative; Dunleavy didn’t.

+The company behind the proposed Pebble Mine project near Alaska’s major Bristol Bay salmon fishery, Northern Dynasty Minerals Ltd., called Dunleavy’s election a rejection of Begich, who opposed the project.

 Third-party independent expenditure groups helped boost Dunleavy, with two groups reporting combined contributions of $4.7 million to support his run.

-“Mainly because he’s a Republican, and it’s time for a change for Alaska,” Johnson said.
+Sheila Hill, who voted for Dunleavy at an Anchorage polling place, said she liked his “conservative values and I think he’ll be good for the state.”

+Anchorage voter John Gregoire, an independent, backed Begich after Walker pulled out.
+He expressed concerns about Dunleavy’s stance on fiscal issues.

 Ryan Hansen, who also voted in Anchorage, said he trusts Dunleavy.
-Hansen’s top concerns are crime and natural resource development.
+Hansen, who voted for Walker in 2014, said his top concerns are crime and natural resource development.

-“I think we’re too dependent on oil and we need to diversity a little bit and I think he might be able to do that,” said Hansen, who voted for Walker in 2014.

-Therese Thibodeau of Juneau said Medicaid expansion and the state’s fiscal situation were important issues for her in the governor’s race.
-She said after Walker bowed out, her vote went to Begich.
-She said voting for Dunleavy was not an option.

 For AP’s complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics